jbharrell/intellij-jcr-plugin/README.md

 Intended development process using this plugin
 ----------------------------------------------

-1. export jcr tree using vlt
+1. Use vault to export the JCR tree to a folder in your project directory
+2. Set up your connection settings under project settings
-2. use plugin to "unpack" any existing xml specifying jcr nodes that you wish to edit (right click on xml file and select unpack xml)
+3. Unpack any xml files exported by vault that you wish to edit, other than .content.xml (right click on xml file and select unpack xml)
+4. Delete the original xml file if everything looks ok (eventually this will be done automatically in the unpack step, when this plugin is more mature/battle-tested)
+5. Right click on files/folders in the content tree to add/edit nodes.
-3. use vlt to import content back into the JCR (you should be able to import unpacked content)
+6. Use vault to import your new content back into CRX (I recommend using slantedjavas setup: http://slantedjava.blogspot.com/2011/03/using-vault-from-intellij.html).
+You should be able to import unpacked content

 Setup
 -----

 Go to project settings -> JCR Connection Settings
-You currently need to close/reopen project for changes to take effect, I think.
+You may need to close/reopen project for changes to take effect.
 Currently the plugin only uses the JCR to build node definitions.